Wirewound resistor (Wire wound Resistor)

 Wirewound resistors are manufactured with values up to 100 Kilohms approximately, because of the physical dimensions problems.
 The goal is to achieve the biggest dissipation of heat in the smallest possible space.
 Wirewound resistors can generally dissipate powers from 5 watts up to 100 watts or more.

-The diagram shows a blue refractory tube, and threads of wires surrounding it.
-The black spots represent the wires that are coming in and out from the screen forming a reel of a very tight spring around the tube.
+The last diagram shows a blue refractory tube, and threads of wires surrounding it.
+The black spots represent the wires that are coming in and out from the screen, forming a reel of a very tight spring around the tube.

 Wirewound resistor are available as fixed and adjustable to be used as a rheostat or potentiometer.